1985–86 Syracuse Orangemen basketball team

 The 1985–86 Syracuse Orangemen basketball team represented Syracuse University during the 1985–86 men's college basketball season.
 The head coach was Jim Boeheim, serving for his 10th year.
 The team played home games at the Carrier Dome in Syracuse, New York.
-The team finished with a 26-6 (14-2) record and received at an large bid to the 1986 NCAA tournament.
+The team finished with a 26-6 (14-2) record and received a large bid to the 1986 NCAA tournament.
 As the #2 seed in the East Region Syracuse began with an easy win over Brown 101–52.
 But in the second round they were upset by the David Robinson led Navy 97–85.